alxlion/eyeloupe/README.md

 [![Eyeloupe screenshot][eyeloupe-screen]](https://github.com/alxlion/eyeloupe)

 Eyeloupe is the elegant Rails debug assistant.
-It helps you to debug your Rails application by providing a simple and elegant interface to view your incoming and outgoing requests, and a lot more.
+It helps you to debug your Rails application by providing a simple and elegant interface to view your incoming and outgoing requests (and a lot more to come).

 ## Installation
 Add this line to your application's Gemfile: